Frequently Asked Questions

 What should I do if I can’t understand a segment?

-Try slowing down the playback speed, listen multiple times focusing on different parts, check the transcript to see what you're missing, then listen again without reading.
+Slow the playback, listen multiple times, check the transcript, then listen again without reading.